Introduction

 Benefits of Automation in Cost Code Mapping

-- Time Savings: Automated processes reduce the time staff spends on manual data entry.
+- Time Savings: Automated processes reduce the time staff spends on manual data entry, freeing cost managers and quantity surveyors to concentrate on higher-order analysis.

 Conclusion